ajibade3210/NestJSBoardApi/README.md

 ## What Is Nest Js

 Nest Js Is a framework for building efficient and scalable Node js server side applications.
-It uses Progressive Javascript, is built with Typescript fully supported and enables the use of elements of OOp, functional programming and functional reactive programming.
+It uses Progressive Javascript, is built with Typescript fully supported and enables the use of elements of OOP, functional programming and functional reactive programming.

+## Internally

-## Internally Nest uses a Powerful HTTP server framework like Express (Default) and can optionally be configured to use Fastify.
+Nest uses a Powerful HTTP server framework like Express (Default) and can optionally be configured to use Fastify.

-Nest Prvides a level of abstration on top of these common Node.js framework (Express/Fastify) but exposes the API directly to developers.
+Nest Provides a level of abstration on top of these common Node.js framework (Express/Fastify) but exposes the API directly to developers.
 This gives developers the freedom to use the numerous third-party modules avaliable on the underlying platform.

 The Nest Architecture is heavily inssired by Angular.

 ## Create a Module

-nest g module name
+`nest g module name`

-After runnig this a module folde file is created and imported automatically to app.module.ts file.
+After runnig this a module file is created and imported automatically to app.module.ts file.

 ## Controller